On Graded Monads, Distributive Laws and Costrong Functors: Actegories and Costrong Functors

 In view of the above examples, a functor may be costrong with respect to a given $\M$-action in more than one way, or it may not be costrong at all.
 It is thus desirable to find conditions guaranteeing the existence or uniqueness of costrength.
-Regarding existence of costrength, Section~\ref{sec:costrong=copointed} provides some conditions in the particular case of a cartesian monoidal category acting upon itself.
+Regarding existence of costrength, the next Section~\ref{sec:costrong=copointed} provides some conditions in the particular case of a cartesian monoidal category acting upon itself.
 Uniqueness has first been considered by Moggi for strong monads on cartesian categories~\cite{Moggi1991}, and recently generalised by Sato for strong monads on monoidal categories, seen as actegories with the regular action~\cite{Sato2018}.
-We state below the corresponding dual result for endofunctors (not necessarily (co)monads).
+Just for completeness, we state below the corresponding dual result for costrengths and endofunctors (not necessarily (co)monads).
+We should mention, however, that we found that in practice the hypotheses are rarely verified (see the remark following this proposition):